FreeDSx/LDAP/docs/Server/Replication.md

 To turn this on:

-- Enable a password policy on both the provider and the replica with `setPasswordPolicy(...)`.
+- Enable a password policy on both the provider and the replica with `PasswordConfig::setPolicy(...)`.
 - On the provider, grant the replica's bind identity with `withReplicaGrants(...)`.
 It sets up everything a replica identity needs, so use it in place of the sync-only grant from the Quick Start.
 - Give the replica PDO storage (SQLite or MySQL), as every replica requires.